Why is the breast really best? You might already be familiar with the benefits of breastfeeding, but do you know about the following?...

 "Recent breakthroughs have shown that breast milk is more heterogeneous than previously thought and that it also contains stem cells."
 (7,8)

-Here is a PDF that goes into incredible detail about formula vs breastfeeding when it comes to tooth decay.
 “Breastfeeding of the child for more than 40 days may act preventively and inhibit the development of nursing caries in children."
 (9,10)

 Breast milk contains properties that promote sleep, calmness and even reduce pain in babies.